SudhirLokade/Portfolio/README.md

-# Sudhir Lokade - Personal Protfolio Weebsite
+# Sudhir Lokade - Personal Protfolio Website
 This is my personal portfolio website
 # About
 My portfolio website serves as a platform to display my expertise as a budding Full Stack Developer and committed computer science enthusiast.
 It offers insights into my background, skills, and offers direct avenues for contact.